harvard-dce/mh-opsworks/README.md

 with the username / password set in your cluster configuration.
 The url is `<your public admin node hostname>/ganglia`.
 The username and password is set in your cluster configuration.

+## Loggly

+The Admin, Engage, and Workers layers include a chef recipe to add an rsyslog drain to loggly for matterhorn logs.
+Update `secrets.json` to add your loggly URL and token, and ensure matterhorn is logging to syslog.

+Log entries are tagged with:

+* Stack name,
+* Hostname,
+* Layer name, and
+* A single string comprising stack and hostname.

+If you don't want to log to loggly, remove the `mh-opsworks-recipes::rsyslog-to-loggly` recipe from your cluster config and remove the "loggly" stanza from `secrets.json`.

 ## SMTP via amazon SES